Changissnz/selfinterest/README.md

 of information: Greek, Egyptian, and Chinese.
 This next generalization of these three categories will disservice the nuances of the whole truth, but it is a credible way of understanding cultural differences in utility of information.
-Greek culture emphasizes the intellectual pursuit to value the as-is quality of information, and is arguably conducive towards the greatest spans of personal freedoms granted to every intellectual.
+Greek culture emphasizes the intellectual pursuit to value the as-is quality of information, and is arguably conducive towards the largest spans of personal freedoms granted to every intellectual.
 The Egyptians view information as vital only so far as for application; this is seen in their relatively Philistine culture and technological constructs, characteristically, the pyramids.
 And the Chinese view information as closely tied to intellect in the sense of the institution